Stocks tumble as concerns grow over Delta variant - KTVZ

 By Anneken Tappe, CNN Business

-Wall Street is sharply in the green Friday, on course for new record highs as stocks rebound from the prior session’s selloff.
+All three indexes reached new all-time highs.
+They also logged gains for the shortened Independence Day week as a whole.

 On Thursday, news about the spread of the Covid-19 Delta variant weighed on the market, as did concerns of bond market wonkiness — the 10-year US Treasury yield fell to its lowest rate since February.
-All that tumult combined to knock stocks off their record highs.
+That tumult combined to knock stocks off their record highs.

 And while the Delta variant remains a threat to the newly reopened economy, the market seemed to have brushed off its worries on Friday.

-In the bond market, the reversal from Thursday’s trend is also playing out: The 10-year Treasury yield bounced back to 1.35% around midday.
+The bond market also reversed itself from Thursday’s close: The 10-year Treasury yield bounced back to 1.36% around the time of the stock market close.

 “Like a game of seesaw, the falling bond market appeared to give stocks a boost early Friday,” wrote TD Ameritrade chief market strategist JJ Kinahan in a blog post.